 Located in the east of Mallorca, Colonia de Sant Jordi is a well-known fishing port and tourist center of this part of the island.
 Colònia de Sant Jordi began as a fishing village, and its name has its origin in the ancient millenary salt pans that were already used by the Romans to obtain salt.
 In Colonia de Sant Jordi there are many things to do and places to visit, and endless organized excursions to different tourist attractions.

 Sea lovers will enjoy numerous options in Colonia de Sant Jordi.
-The beach options are varied, from the quiet beach next to the port, to the sandy beach of Es Trenc, plus the numerous coves that are in the surroundings such as the wonderful Cala Cargol or Cala Carbo.
+The beach options are varied, from the quiet beach next to the port, to the Es Trenc beach, plus the numerous coves that are in the surroundings such as the wonderful Cala Cargol or Cala Carbo.

 The main beaches of Colonia Sant Jordi, and the most popular are Playa Es Port and Platja des Dolç.
 There are many hotels by Playa Es Port and it gets very busy in summer with sunbathers.
 Being close to the harbour there are plenty of parking spots, bars and restaurants close by and beach amenities such as sun beds, water sports, lifeguard and changing facilities.
 Platja des Dolç is equally comfortable and is a pretty beach.
 This beach is further from the centre of Colonia de Sant Jordi, going towards some of the quieter and lesser known coves.